azaj01/pipelex/docs/pages/cookbook-examples/invoice-extractor.md

 output = "Invoice"
 model = "llm_to_extract_invoice"
 prompt = """
-Extract invoice information from this invoice:
+Extract invoice information from this invoice: $invoice_page.page_view

 The category of this invoice is: $invoice_details.category.